mauriciojost/one-beautiful-project/README.md

 This is a university project.

-Job scheduler based on cord algorithm.
+Multi-nodes job scheduler based on _cord_ algorithm.

 ## Compile